 How can you ensure your super fund’s earnings are exempt from tax?

 If you start a superannuation pension rather than take a lump sum from your super account, your retirement savings remain within the super system.
 By keeping your savings in the super system and starting a pension, the investment earnings from the fund assets that are financing your super pension are exempt from tax.
 Sounds great, doesn’t it?

-- You must ensure a pension payment is made at least once during the financial year (July to June)
+- must ensure a pension payment is made at least once during the financial year (July to June)

-- For any account-based super pension started on or after July 2007, a minimum amount is paid as pension payments to the member each financial year.
+- for any account-based super pension started on or after July 2007, a minimum amount is paid as pension payments to the member each financial year.

-For the 2012/2013 year, the minimum pension payment for anyone aged under 65 is 3% of the pension account balance as at 1 July 2012.
+For the 2017/2018 and 2016/2017 years (as was the case for the 2015/2016, and 2014/2015 and 2013/2014 years), the minimum pension payment for anyone aged under 65 is 4% of the pension account balance as at 1 July of the financial year, and 5% of the pension account balance for individuals aged 65 to 74 years.
 See table below for other age groups.

 Minimum annual pension payments (for account-based pensions)

 The minimum pension payment percentage factors are listed in Schedule 7 of the Superannuation Industry (Supervision) Regulations 1994, and are set out in the table below.